 WHAT LOVE IS NOT:

 - Falling in love is mostly an erotic experience, at best only temporary.
-The experience of falling in love allows us to escape temporarily, with a sudden collapse of the ego boundaries of persons along with illusion of merged identities.
-Most experts in the field agree that this experience echoes a time when we were merged with our mothers in infancy.
+The experience of falling in love allows two persons to escape reality temporarily with a sudden collapse of the ego boundaries of each, giving them an illusion of merged identities.
+Most experts in the field agree that this experience echoes a time when our identity was totally merged with our mother’s in infancy .

-- The spell of being “in love” gradually or suddenly breaks when the reality of daily living intrudes the fantasy of total oneness or soulmate etc. The ego boundaries snap back into place, and one or both may believe they have “fallen out of love” due to their observations that there are now two separate individuals in the relationship.
-In contrast, when love is genuine, each person consciously acts in loving ways despite not feeling like being loving, for example, when one partner says no to another’s request.
+- The spell of being “in love” either gradually or suddenly breaks when the reality of daily living intrudes the fantasy of total oneness or soulmate etc. The ego boundaries snap back into place, and one or both start to think or believe they have “fallen out of love” due to their observations that there are now two separate individuals in the relationship — with quite opposing tendencies across several dimensions!
+In contrast, when love is genuine, each person consciously acts in loving ways despite moments of “not feeling like being loving,” for example, when one partner says no to another’s request.

-- The path of human spiritual grows begins with collapsed ego boundaries in infancy; followed by a necessary forming of one’s sense of self and agency, the ability to say yes or no, a sense that one’s life is one’s own.
-Finally, when one finds one’s self, in a healthy couple relationship, one can feel both a sense of self as agent of one’s life, yet also a oneness with the other as partners.
-Spiritually, this can extend to oneness with all of life, God, or the Universe etc.
+- The path of human spiritual in life is a learning and growth journey that begins with collapsed ego boundaries in infancy; followed by a necessary forming of one’s sense of self and agency, the ability to say yes or no, a sense that one’s life is one’s own.
+Finally, when one finds one’s self, in a healthy couple relationship, partner’s experience a similar cycle and journey, one that begins once again (likely not coincidence!) with collapsed ego boundaries and an infant-desire to “be one” and experience total unity with another, yet this time, either overtly or covertly, there is added complexity on the learning journey in that, either overtly or covertly, each partner has a developed sense of self as agent of one’s life — which makes the learning and growth of each far more challenging, arguably, necessarily so!

-- Simply giving the other what he or she wants is not love.
+- Simply giving the other what they want is not love.
+Why?